ashki23/Python-notes/Virtual_environments.md

 In this tutorial we are discussing about two major methods to create and manage virtual environments in Python.

 ## Venv
 To create a virtual environment, run the venv module as a script with the directory path.
-For example if use the following code you will create `tutorial-env` in the directory that you are in:
+For example the following code uses the venv module, `-m venv`, to create `tutorial-env` in the current directory:
 ```bash
 python3 -m venv tutorial-env
 ```

 It also creates directories containing a copy of the Python interpreter, the standard library, and various supporting files.
-Once you’ve created a virtual environment, you can activate it by:
+Once we’ve created a virtual environment, we can activate it by:
 ```bash
 source tutorial-env/bin/activate
 ```

-After activating the environment with the above command we can use `pip` to install required packages for our application by using:
+After activating the environment with the above command, we can use `pip` to install required packages by:
 ```bash
 pip install <package name>
 ```

-For example use the following Bash scripts to create `tutorial-env`, if it does not exist, and install modules after activation:
+For example, the following Bash scripts creates `tutorial-env` if it does not exist, and upgrade `pip` and install modules after activation:
 ```bash
 #!/bin/bash